ccicconetti/etsimec/README.md

 brew install grpc protobuf cpprestsdk boost glog
 ```

 On Linux this is a bit more complicated.
 A script that downloads and installs all dependencies can be found in the repo, which assumes that you are using `Ubuntu 18.04 (Bionic)`.
 Note that the script requires root privileges, it will change the system default CMake version to 3.16.1, and it will install headers and libraries in the system path `/usr/local`.
-To run it just hit:
+To run it just hit (from within the cloned `etsimec` repository):

 ```
-[sudo] etsimec/utils/build_deps.sh
+[sudo] utils/build_deps.sh
 ```

 from the same directory where you have cloned the repository.